13 wedding theme ideas for inspiration

 Many couples choose a theme or style for their wedding that has meaning for them, and of course, how you incorporate your theme is entirely up to you.
 Ms. Cole says, “What are three ‘it’ factors?
 How do you reinforce this theme in a smart way, whether it’s cuisine, décor, or entertainment?”
 Whatever wedding style you choose will surely impress your guests and make your day feel authentic and full of love.

-13 Wedding theme ideas you’ll love
+13 wedding theme ideas you’ll love

 Viewed from above, a very long white wedding banquet table with servers and guests is set up on a road surrounded by green trees.